patrickpdude/word-testimony/content/posts/2025-03-25-unconditional-covenant-phinehas.md

 --Psalm 106:30-31 NKJV

 ### Why does this matter?
 If man falsely asserts conditions upon God's unconditional covenants, then nothing that God has said can be trusted.
 It's the same as asserting that God didn't mean what He clearly said.
-And if God doesn't mean what He clearly says in His covenants (which He uses to confirm His Word to sinful men, Hebrews 6:17-18), then we have absolutely no reason to believe any of God's promises or anything else that He has said.
+And if God didn't actually mean what He clearly said in His covenants (which He used to confirm His Word to sinful men, Hebrews 6:17-18), then we have absolutely no reason to believe any of God's promises or anything else that He has said.

-God values His own Word.
+The unchanging God values His own unchanging Word.
 God communicates to be understood.
 God means what He says.

 >**Exactly what God says is precisely what He does because of Who He is.**